abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

     - The Governor-General had a casting vote in case of a tie.
 * The Governor-General in Council was made supreme over the other Presidencies in matters of war and peace.
 * Provision was made in the Act for the establishment of a Supreme Court at Calcutta.
-    - The Supreme Court was to be independent of the Governor- General in Council.
+    - The Supreme Court was to be independent of the Governor-General in Council.
     - In 1774, the Supreme Court was established by a Royal Charter.
 * This Act prevented all the servants of the Company from receiving directly or indirectly any gifts in kind or cash.

 _Merits of the Act:_
-* brought the affairs of the Company under the control of the Parliament.
+* brought the affairs of the Company under the control of the Parliament
 * proved that the Parliament of England was concerned about the welfare of Indians
 * put an end to the arbitrary rule of the Company and provided a framework for all future enactments relating to the governing of India